bafflerbach/test_software_carpentry/_episodes/03-MASTMLbasics.md

 objectives:
 - "Using the MAST-ML software, students will execute common machine learning workflow steps: data cleaning, feature generation, feature engineering, model assessment through cross validation, model optimization, and model predictions."
-- "Students compare error metrics from K-fold cross validation using different numbers of folds and assess the effects on reported error metrics."
+- "Students will compare error metrics from K-fold cross validation using different numbers of folds and assess the effects on reported error metrics."

 keypoints:
 - "MAST-ML is a machine learning workflow package that enables rapid iteration of model building and analysis due to the ability to customize each of the key steps in a machine learning workflow."